 Dissolve

-Function Description
+Feature Description

 • Line objects must have coincident endpoints to be dissolved.

-The dataset dissolve function includes three processing methods: Dissolve, Group, and Group after Dissolving.
+The dataset dissolve function includes three processing methods: dissolve, group, and group after dissolving.

-• Dissolve
+• Fusion

 Dissolve objects numbered 1